WH3NST/systemBASIC/README.md

 This is a language I made a while back while teaching myself assembly.
 I recently have decided to pick up the peices and resume work on it after forgetting about it for a long time.
 There is an intermediate language specified in SPECIFICATION.TXT, which is currently implemented using NASM macro's, but should be easy to re-implement using other means.
 To improve the syntax and expressability, there are several "layers" of lua processing.

 WARNING:
 Currently, the NASM macro based intermediate language produces very bad machine code and the lua processor is severely unreadable.
 I hope it can get everything cleaned up and more efficient eventually.
 The project directory also doesn't really have a structure which I want to tackle first.
+There is some english I am pretty sure I wrote at 3 AM too so don't expect all of it to be understandable either.

 FEATURES: